wix/Detox/docs/Guide.DevelopingWhileWritingTests.md

 ## Step 5: Re-run Detox Tests Without Re-installing the App

 You can make changes to your Detox tests as well.
-When you want to run your tests on the simulator, we recommed using the following command:
+When you want to run your tests on the simulator, we recommend using the following command:

 ```sh
 detox test --reuse